A field guide from Vinogradišće bay · Summer 2026

 When is a good time of year to visit Hvar island?

 The season runs May through October.
 June gives you a sea of about 23 degrees and long, mild days.
 August is the warmest, near 26 degrees, and the busiest across the wider island.
-September stays around 24 degrees with quieter water and softer light, which many people quietly prefer.
+September stays around 24 degrees, the water quieter and the light softer.
+That last one is the month we keep for ourselves.

 Do you need a car on Hvar island?

 Not on this part of it.
 Sveti Klement and Palmižana have no cars at all, so everything moves on foot or by boat.
-You reach the bay by sea from Hvar town in about ten minutes, and once you are there the day is walked rather than driven.
+You reach the bay by sea from Hvar town in about ten minutes, and once you are here the day is walked, not driven.

 What are the Pakleni Islands?

-They are a low chain of wooded islets off Hvar town, with Sveti Klement and Vinogradišće bay among them.
-They are known for clear water, sheltered anchorages and pine running to the shore.
+A low chain of wooded islets off Hvar town, with Sveti Klement and Vinogradišće bay among them.
+Clear water, sheltered anchorages, pine running to the shore.
 From a boat you can hop between the bays through the day.

 How do you get from Hvar town to Palmižana?

-By a short boat across the channel, about ten minutes.
-Taxi-boats run through the day in season, and private transfers cross at any hour, including late returns after dinner.
-There is no road and no ferry queue, only the water between the two.
+A short boat across the channel, about ten minutes.
+Taxi-boats run through the day in season, and private transfers cross at any hour, late returns after dinner included.
+No road, no ferry queue.
+Only the water between the two.

 What is there to do in the evening?